manvigautam/Task-1/README.md

 # Task-1
-In excel we cleaned the dataset in following ways:
+In excel,
+Removed the 1 duplicates from the row
+Trim the spaces in product column remove spaces from Address column
+Fill the missing columns in category